ngnam/FrontEndRegSimple/README.md

 You only need to do this if you want to manually deploy.
 To build the app ready for deploying to production run `make build` - see `Makefile` for more details.

+## Scripts

+### set-user-role

+`npm run set-user-role -- --email=example@regsimple.io --role=ROLE_ADMIN --pgConnectionString=postgres://pgUser:pgPass@localhost/regsimpledb`

+This role will alter the role of the user with the specified email address.

+**Args**

+- `email`: *(optional)* Specify a single email address whose user role you wish to alter.
+They must already be signed up, ie have attempted a log in.
+- `role`: *(optional)* Specify a new role for the user of ROLE_USER, ROLE_EDITOR, ROLE_ADMIN.
+- `pgConnectionString`: *(optional)*: Specify the connection string to the database where the users table lives.
+Defaults to PG_CONNECTION_STRING in either NODE_ENV or in ./dev.env file.

+**Important:** If neither email nor role are specified, then the script will read the list of user emails from shared/editors.json, and alter all their roles to be ROLE_EDITOR.

 ## CSS - Tachyons & Postcss

 We are using [Tachyons](http://tachyons.io/docs/) for styling (a functional CSS library).
 There is a small learning curve but once learnt it is really good for mobile first/responsive design and in general keeping consistency.